UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/data_manip.md

 - All other relations are built up from this simple idea: the relations of three or more tables are always a property of the relations between each pair.

-## Example

-the `nycflights13` package contains a collection of related datasets.
+*Example: The `nycflights13` package contains a collection of related datasets.*

 ```{r}
 library(nycflights13)